-Parameter Type Description filename string Filename of the PLY file that should be loaded faceNormals boolean When set to true, Mitsuba will use face normals when rendering the object, which will give it a faceted apperance.
+Parameter Туре Description filename string Filename of the PLY file that should be loaded faceNormals boolean When set to true, Mitsuba will use face normals when ren- dering the object, which will give it a faceted apperance.
 (Default: false) maxSmoothAngle float When specified, Mitsuba will discard all vertex normals in the input mesh and rebuild them in a way that is sensitive to the presence of creases and corners.
-For more details on this parameter, see page 39.
+For more details on this parameter, see page 42.
 Disabled by default. flipNormals boolean Optional flag to flip all normals.
-(Default: false, i.e. the normals are left unchanged). toWorld transform Specifies an optional linear object-to-world transformation.
-Note that non-uniform scales are not permitted!
+(Default: false, i.e. the normals are left unchanged). toWorld transform or animation Specifies an optional linear object-to-world transformation.
 (Default: none (i.e. object space = world space)) srgb boolean When set to true, any vertex colors will be interpreted as sRGB, instead of linear RGB (Default: true).